 On April 18, 2007, MasTec entered into a new employment agreement with Jose R. Mas, MasTec's President and Chief Executive Officer, effective as of April 18, 2007.
 The term of the Agreement will continue until the Agreement is terminated in accordance with the terms and provisions thereof, and provides that Mr. Mas will be paid an annual salary of \$500,000.
 The Agreement also provides that Mr. Mas shall be eligible for annual performance bonuses of up to his base salary based on the achievement of goals established by the Compensation Committee of the Board of Directors.
 Pursuant to the terms of the Agreement, Mr. Mas received 100,000 shares of MasTec's common stock which vest, based on continued service and his compliance with certain negative covenants as set forth in the Agreement, on the fifth anniversary of the Agreement.
 This restricted stock vests immediately upon termination of the agreement so long as Mr. Mas is not terminated for cause (as such term is defined in the agreement).
 Following termination of employment by MasTec without cause or by Mr. Mas for good reason, Mr. Mas will receive his base salary, an amount equal to the average of the performance bonuses he received during the term of the agreement and benefits from the date of termination for twelve months.
-If there is a change of control of MasTec during the employment term, Mr. Mas will be entitled to one and a half times his base salary and average performance bonuses during the term of the Agreement, agross-up payment if an excise tax is triggered, the immediate vesting of any previously unvested options and restricted stock and the continuation of benefits as provided in the agreement also contains confidentiality, non-competition and non-solicitation provisions.
+If there is a change of control of MasTec during the employment term, Mr. Mas will be entitled to one and a half times his base salary and average performance bonuses during the term of the Agreement, a gross-up payment if an excise tax is triggered, the immediate vesting of any previously unvested options and restricted stock and the continuation of benefits as provided in the agreement.
+The agreement also contains confidentiality, non-competition and non-solicitation provisions.

 On January 1, 2007, MasTec entered into an employment agreement with Robert Apple relating to his employment as Chief Operating Officer.
 The agreement expires on December 31, 2009, unless earlier terminated, and provides that Mr. Apple will be paid an annual salary of \$400,000.
 The agreement also provides for annual performance bonuses of up to his base salary based on the achievement of goals established by MasTec's board of directors.
 The agreement also entitles Mr. Apple to participate in our bonus plan for senior management and for stock options to be granted pursuant to MasTec's stock option plans.
 Following termination of employment by MasTec without cause or by Mr. Apple for good reason, Mr. Apple will receive his base salary, an amount equal to the average of the performance bonuses he received during the term of the agreement and benefits from the date of termination for twelve months.
-If the employment agreement is a change of control of MasTec during the employment term, Mr. Apple will be entitled to one and a half times his base salary and average performance bonuses for the greater of twelve months or the remaining term of the agreement, a gross-up payment if an excise tax is triggered, to immediate vesting of any previously unvested options and restricted stock and the continuation of benefits as set forth in the agreement.
+If the employment agreement is terminated by MasTec not renewing or extending the employment agreement then Mr. Apple shall be entitled to severance benefits described above for a period of twelve months from the last day of the initial term of the employment agreement.
+If there is a change of control of MasTec during the employment term, Mr. Apple will be entitled to one and a half times his base salary and average performance bonuses for the greater of twelve months or the remaining term of the agreement, a gross-up payment if an excise tax is triggered, to immediate vesting of any previously unvested options and restricted stock and the continuation of benefits as set forth in the agreement.
 The agreement also contains confidentiality, non-competition and non-solicitation provisions.